 - “Figuring out my photography pricing and marketing really overwhelm me.”

 - “I can’t seem to find my ideal clients.”

 Photography Pricing Mistakes to Avoid

-Setting a price is not all about picking an amount you “feel” is perfect for a product or service.
-Start by identifying some of the common mistakes photographers make when setting their prices.
+Setting a photography price is not all about picking an amount you “feel” is perfect for a product or service.
+Start by identifying some of the common mistakes photographers make when setting their photography pricing.

 Undervaluing Your Work

 Underselling usually happens to beginners due to inexperience or lack of information about how to manage a photography business.

 Professional photographers don’t always follow the traditional 40-hour workweek.
 A beginner or freelancer may only spend 20 hours a week, including client communication and editing hours.
 Don’t forget that the time spent on the job is valuable!
 You should get paid for the actual time you worked and the time you spent honing your photography skills.

 Many photographers tend to accept low rates because they think no one will book them if they charge more.
 Like any other job, you are offering professional services that require payment.
 Don’t let a lack of confidence deter you from charging what you are actually worth.